menu icon

 • Substitution: You can substitute with skyr.
 I don't recommend using regular yogurt as it is too thin and the casserole may not set.

 • Sweet Potato- The "sweet potato" part of this sweet potato breakfast bake.
 You can use orange, white or even purple sweet potatoes.
 I typically leave the skin on but you can also peel them depending on the shape they are in.
+And if you have extras, you can use it to make some sweet potato toasts.

 • Substitution: This recipe also work with regular potatoes or butternut squash.